Trump says US, N Korea ‘negotiating’ on location for next Kim summit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: US President Donald Trump said Sunday negotiations are underway on the location of his next summit with North Korean leader Kim Jong Un, while remaining evasive on its timing.
+WASHINGTON: US President Donald Trump said Sunday negotiations are under way on the location of the next summit with North Korean leader Kim Jong Un.

 Trump, who held a historic summit with Kim in Singapore in June, said earlier in the week he had received a "great letter" from the North Korean leader but declined to reveal its contents.
 "We are negotiating a location," he told reporters before boarding a helicopter for the presidential retreat at Camp David, Maryland, where he said he would be discussing a trade deal with China.

-"It will be announced probably in the not too distant future," he said of a summit with Kim.
-"They do want to meet and we want to meet and we'll see what happens."
-"With North Korea, we have a very good dialogue," Trump added, saying he had "indirectly spoken" with Kim.

-The latest letter from Kim came after the North Korean leader warned in a New Year's speech that Pyongyang may change its approach to nuclear talks if Washington persists with sanctions.
+The letter from Kim came after he warned in a New Year´s speech that Pyongyang may change its approach to nuclear talks if Washington persists with sanctions.
+Trump insisted on Sunday, however, "With North Korea, we have a very good dialogue."

-Trump said Sunday the sanctions remain "in full force and effect" and would do so until the United States saw "very positive" results.
-At the first summit between the longtime adversaries in June, Trump and Kim agreed to work toward the Korean peninsula's denuclearization but with little apparent agreement on what that means.

-WASHINGTON: US President Donald Trump said Sunday negotiations are underway on the location of his next summit with North Korean leader Kim Jong Un, while remaining evasive on its timing.
+WASHINGTON: US President Donald Trump said Sunday negotiations are under way on the location of the next summit with North Korean leader Kim Jong Un.

 Trump, who held a historic summit with Kim in Singapore in June, said earlier in the week he had received a "great letter" from the North Korean leader but declined to reveal its contents.
 "We are negotiating a location," he told reporters before boarding a helicopter for the presidential retreat at Camp David, Maryland, where he said he would be discussing a trade deal with China.

-"It will be announced probably in the not too distant future," he said of a summit with Kim.
-"They do want to meet and we want to meet and we'll see what happens."
-"With North Korea, we have a very good dialogue," Trump added, saying he had "indirectly spoken" with Kim.

-The latest letter from Kim came after the North Korean leader warned in a New Year's speech that Pyongyang may change its approach to nuclear talks if Washington persists with sanctions.
+The letter from Kim came after he warned in a New Year´s speech that Pyongyang may change its approach to nuclear talks if Washington persists with sanctions.
+Trump insisted on Sunday, however, "With North Korea, we have a very good dialogue."

-Trump said Sunday the sanctions remain "in full force and effect" and would do so until the United States saw "very positive" results.
-At the first summit between the longtime adversaries in June, Trump and Kim agreed to work toward the Korean peninsula's denuclearization but with little apparent agreement on what that means.